NathanaeldHerrera/Chipmunk-phylogenomics/2. WGS Raw read Processing, Mapping, and QC/clean-map-QC.md

 done
 ```
 ## FastP QC using MultiQC
-We can use multiQC to consolodate the FastP log files into a nice HTML to assess quality metrics of our cleaned read data
+We can use multiQC to consolidate the FastP log files into a nice HTML to assess quality metrics of our cleaned read data
 ```
 multiqc .
 ```